sarthak-sehgal/leetcode101/_pages/about.md

 permalink: /about/
 title: Hi, I am Sarthak
 ---
 I am a web engineer majoring in Computer Science at BITS Pilani, India.
-You can view my complete portfolio at [sarthaksehgal.co](https://sarthaksehgal.co).
+You can view my complete portfolio at [sarthaksehgal.co](https://sarthaksehgal.co) and my LeetCode profile [here](https://leetcode.com/sarthaksehgal/).

 ## I love quite a few things!
 - Solving algorithmic problems in C++ using STL